JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-12-01-December-2025-Goals.md

 to do

+- get trimming info from Nick
+- prep for presenting in lab meeting
 - send info to angela and marcelina re SNP code and HPC
-- remind hollie to read AST 2021
-- homology stuff for sperm -- functional
-- tRNA analysis for sperm -- email nick for scripts
 - make metadata sheets for phys data
 - post translator reef bite articles
+- send nick tRNA bam files